+Morphisms Partitions Subgraphs commands they are stored in vectors.
 The local properties are computed by Pajek's commands and stored in vectors or partitions.
 To get information about their distribution use the Info option.
 As an example, let us look at The Edinburgh Associative Thesaurus network.
 The EAT is a network of word association as collected from subjects (students).
-The weight on the arcs is the count of word associations.
+The weight on the arcs is the commands or can be seen using the Info option.
+In repetitive count of word associations.